jrdegbe/thamesthrive-api/docs/qa/com_basic_terms.md

-# What are the basic terms of Tracardi commercial agreement?
+# What are the basic terms of ThamesThrive commercial agreement?

-The basic terms of the standard Tracardi commercial license agreement are as follows:
+The basic terms of the standard ThamesThrive commercial license agreement are as follows:

 1. Order: The agreement is formed based on the order that references these terms and identifies the software, developer, and customer involved.